v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 1. In a browser, navigate to https://dev.azure.com/<*{your Organization name}*

 2. Go to your Azure DevOps project.
-In the left menu blade, click on Pipelines, under Pipelines:
+In the left menu blade, click **Pipelines**, under Pipelines:

 [![Pipelines Menu](media/cloud-build-pipeline/acb6-azdopipeline/pipelinemenu.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinemenu.png)

 3. On the Create your first Pipeline page, click **Create pipeline**.

 4. For where is your code?
-Choose Azure Repos Git and pick the Repo you just created in the previous step.
+Choose **Azure Repos Git** and pick the Repo you just created in the previous step.

 [![Pipeline setup 1](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup1.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup1.png)

-5. Select Existing Azure Pipelines YAML file.
-Pick the Starter pipeline.
+5. Select **Existing Azure Pipelines YAML file**.
+Pick the **Starter pipeline**.

-6. You will advance to the “Review your pipeline YAML” page.
+6. You will advance to the **Review your pipeline YAML** page.

 [![Pipeline setup 2](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup2.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup2.png)

 7. We will overwrite almost all the boilerplate code in the following steps.
-But for now, click on the down chevron next to Save and run, select Save. enter a commit message, and hit “Save” again.
+But for now, click the down chevron next to **Save and run**, click **Save**. enter a commit message, and click **Save** again.

-8. Once the pipeline saves, click Edit.
+8. Once the pipeline save is complete, click **Edit**.

 [![Pipeline setup 3](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup3.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup3.png)

-Now let’s modify the existing pipeline.
-Edit the YAML script as follows:

-9. Delete all the boilerplate YAML script and insert the following:
+9. Now let’s modify the existing pipeline.
+Delete all the boilerplate YAML script and insert the following:

 ```yaml